GoneUp/Tera_PacketViewer/Opcode DLL/README.txt

 For those wondering how to get the opcode names here's a little guide.

 1. In cheat engine, find the function that references the string "I_TELEPORT".
 Look just above that and find the start of the function.
 (In this case 0x0191D0A0)
+--Use the view -> referenced strings function, search for I_TELEPORT there.

 2. Make a c++ dll that looks like http://pastebin.com/qTGzrW8w with the address that you got in the previous step.